 the job of midwiving the idea of artists and performers as second-response teams

 to aid the recovery of the arts in places where it is damaged or threatened.
 If you

 are here, reading this, then we hope you will seriously think about becoming involved,

-if only to lend your ideas and imagination to the creation of a powerful instrument for
+if only to lend your ideas and imagination to the creation of this powerful instrument for

 positive and progressive change.
 There are many directions and instances crying for help.

-and ecourage them to join us in actively responding when and where the arts capacity of
+be involved and ecourage them to join in actively responding when and where the arts capacity of

 our communities is compromised or endangered.

 email button above and let us know that you wish to be onboard.
 There

 is no obligation on your part to do any particular thing or take any specific